Mountain Plains Market

 How long do homes stay on the market in Mountain Plains?

-Homes in Mountain Plains currently spend an average of 60 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Mountain Plains currently spend an average of 312 days on market.
+This suggests a slower market where you have more time to negotiate.

 How do I finance a single-family home in Mountain Plains?